15 Best Bookstores in Massachusetts 2025

 Titcomb’s is an iconic bookstore in East Sandwich, started in 1969.
 It is the brainchild of Ralph Titcomb.
 The bookstore is in a barn-style housing and now thrives as a three-story retail shop.
 The International Booksellers Federation has recognized this store for its excellence and unique approach.

 The bookstore deals with new books, used books, rare collections, and others.
 Toys, games, puzzles, and cards are part of this shop.
 Ceramic mugs, tote bags, and other merchandise are available here.
-They host some fantastic author events and allow the locals to listen to amazing stories.
+They host some fantastic author events and let locals listen to amazing stories.

 • Best Selling Books: Code Name Sapphire: A World War 2 Novel (Paperback) By Pam Jenoff, Remarkably Bright Creatures: A Read with Jenna Pick (Hardcover) By Shelby Van Pelt